John McKay (attorney)

 John Larkin McKay (born June 19, 1956) is a former United States Attorney for the Western District of Washington.

 Background

 McKay, a member of a prominent Republican family in the state, attended Seattle Preparatory School and the University of Washington, where he received a Bachelor of Arts degree in political science in 1978.
 After working as an aide to Congressman Joel Pritchard (R-WA) in 1978–79, McKay earned his J.D. degree at Creighton University School of Law in Omaha, Nebraska in 1982.

 He was admitted to the Washington State Bar and joined the Seattle law firm of Lane Powell Spears Lubersky in 1982, eventually becoming a litigation partner with that firm.
 He then joined Cairncross & Hempelmann in Seattle, leading its litigation group and serving as a member of its management committee.

+McKay served as a White House Fellow in 1989-90.

 He was admitted to practice before the United States District Court, the Ninth Circuit Court of Appeals, and the United States Supreme Court.